linusrogge/linusrogge/README.md

 This is Linus, a self-taught and constantly learning front-end developer and UI/UX designer from Hamburg.

 I am currently working on [Meet](https://themeetapp.de), which is an approach for easier planning to meet your friends, together with [Kevin](https://github.com/schaefkn).
-We're planning to launch the first beta in the middle of July 2020.
+We're planning to launch the first beta in the middle of July 2020. _Edit: this did not work out quite well, obviously.
+But we made some progress and will be finished somwhen in november.
+[Sign up for beta access](https://themeetapp.de#newsletter)_

 Also, I work with the folks at [Major Keys](https://majorkeys.de) to build up the idea of online piano lessons where you can learn at your own speed an always have a coach available to help you with any struggles.
 I love it!

 At the moment, I'm mostly working with html, css(scss), javascript, GoHugo, Vue.js and SwiftUI

+---

 ### Personal